-I trained on a BACP-accredited course at The University of Salford (Postgraduate Diploma in Counselling and Psychotherapy) which provided me with a strong foundation of theoretical approaches, methods and practices.
+I am a fully qualified counsellor and psychotherapist and believe that therapy should be as unique as you are.
+I trained on a BACP-accredited course at The University of Salford (Postgraduate Diploma in Counselling and Psychotherapy) and have a strong foundation of theory, methods and practices to draw from including:

-Transactional Analysis (TA), Cognitive Behavioural Therapy (CBT), self-compassion, inner-child work, psycho-educational, somatic and mindfulness, spiritual, holistic and creative.
+Person-Centred Therapy, Transactional Analysis (TA), Cognitive Behavioural Therapy (CBT), self-compassion, inner-child work, psycho-educational, somatic and mindfulness, spiritual, holistic and creative.

 As a Registered Member (MBACP) of the BACP I am committed to ongoing Continuing Professional Development (CPD) and regularly undertake additional training to enhance my core offer.

-Flexible working approach:
+Flexible working approach

-- No fixed-term contract
+- No fixed term contract

 - No fees to pay upfront (pay each session)

-- Dedicated weekly session for greater continuity
+- Dedicated weekly space

 - I’m experienced in both short-term interventions and long-term client work.
 Learn more about the differences here.